 The name Shortcross came from the Gaelic for Crossgar, ‘An Chrois Ghearr’, meaning ‘the short cross’.
 The name (and symbol) had history and heritage naturally associated with it.
 For David and Fiona, it also subtly referenced the location of their distillery.

 After months of research and visiting other craft distilleries, the duo took the plunge and commissioned a still.
 Their still was custom made to their bespoke specification by German Still makers Carl.
 While many have Carl stills across the UK and in the craft distilling world, the Shortcross stills have combined the best of old and new technology; with a 450L Copper Pot Still as well as two Enrichment Columns.
-We’ve seen a lot of stills over the past three years and the combination is quite rare.

 What about the gin you ask?
 Aspiring to create something unique and which was reminiscent of the surrounding forests and gardens at Rademon Estate, David and Fiona foraged wild clover from local sources.
 The gin also includes elderflowers and elderberries, which combine to create both uplifting floral notes and smooth sweet flavours, whilst the homegrown green apples contribute fresh aromas and lively sweet notes.